What better way to start off a blog than with my trip to Rolex? Granted, it’s…3 weeks late, but better late than never, right?

 I got to watch the top 3 scores: Kim Severson, Michael Jung and Clark Montgomery.
 After watching dressage all day Thursday and seeing how the judges had been judging those scores, it was really something to see those top rides.
 All the top 10 horses were just brilliant.
 It was really lovely to see.

+I suppose there’s really not too much to say – except for the fact that they debuted a new test.
 I was mostly rooting for two people specifically, and one group: Lillian Heard and Share Option and Madeline Backus and PS Ariana as well as the whole group of rider/horse combinations that were competing in their very first Rolex.
 I wanted them all to do well.
 I didn’t expect them to win, but to be competitive enough – top 20 I’d say.

 Lillian had really impressed me last year with her stadium round, really trusting Share Option through the last combination that many riders had down.
 They’d had a clear round and moved up the board, so I was hoping she’d do well this year.